John Carlson (radio host)

-John Eric Carlson (born June 3, 1959) is an American politician and talk radio host on KVI-AM by Fisher Broadcasting from the state of Washington.
+John Eric Carlson (born June 3, 1959) is an American politician and talk radio host on KVI-AM by Lotus Communications Corp from the state of Washington.

-He also co-hosted a show from 12:00PM to 2:00PM Pacific Time called The Commentators, with John Carlson and Ken Schram.
-The Commentators was discontinued in September, 2010, and starting September 20, 2010, Carlson and Schram each began hosting separate, new shows on the same station.
-Carlson currently hosts a morning show on KVI called The Commute with Carlson from 6-9AM.
+He also co-hosted a show from 12:00 PM to 2:00 PM Pacific Time called The Commentators, with John Carlson and Ken Schram.
+The Commentators was discontinued in September 2010, and starting September 20, 2010, Carlson and Schram each began hosting separate, new shows on the same station.
+Carlson currently hosts a morning show on KVI called The Commute with Carlson from 6-9 AM.

 Politics

 Carlson is "right leaning" or "conservative" and often at odds with what he terms Seattle's "liberal elite."
 He believes that the left leaning political trends that permeate much of urban Seattle are too tolerant of high taxation and criminal behavior.

 History

 Biographical

-Carlson graduated in 1981 with a bachelor's degree in political science Honors Program at the University of Washington.
+Carlson graduated in 1981 with a bachelor's degree in political science in the Honors Program at the University of Washington.
 In late 1999 he was listed as one of the university's one hundred "Alumni of the Century".

 In 2008 the UW's alumni magazine listed him as one of its "Wondrous 100" living alumni.

 After a brief stint in the Reagan Administration in 1981–82, Carlson served as Communications Director for Washington State Republican Chairman Jennifer Dunn.

 Carlson also became a KIRO-TV commentator on the evening news, doing a debate segment with local liberal historian Walt Crowley.
 His newspaper column began in 1990 and continues today.

 In 1993 Carlson shifted from TV to radio, taking the afternoon drive-time slot on KVI.
 Several times he was listed in Talkers Magazine as one of America's 100 leading talk radio hosts.

 On June 2, 2011, on the 9 am to noon broadcast of his singular news/talk effort on KOMO 1000 AM radio, among various topics Carlson stood steadfastly by his claim of an emerging scandal involving Anthony Weiner, D-NY, as involves allegations raised by Andrew Breitbart.

-He currently hosts a daily program from 6 to 9AM called The Commute with Carlson.
+He currently hosts a daily program from 6 to 9 AM called The Commute with Carlson.